 This is post 3 of a multipart series of posts.
 All of the code to try this example for yourself is included here but much of it is explained in the previous posts.
 The first and second parts can be found here.
 Graphing Data in the HTML5 Canvas Element Part I Graphing Data in the [...]

-One of the best ways to learn how to program in any language is to make a game and then change the code to create different variations on the game.
-I learned C++ long ago by creating an elevator simulation game (thanks Tom Swan).
-It’s fun and it is the closest you can come to [...]
+UPDATE: 8-28-2013 This post is expanded on in the new post ‘Build Responsive Games For Mobile Phones, Tablets and Computers with HTML5 Canvas’ One of the best ways to learn how to program in any language is to make a game and then change the code to create different variations on the game.
+I learned […]

 At first, I had a hard time grasping the purpose and use of the save() and restore() methods of the canvas’ 2d context.
 It’s really very simple and here are some examples that can help you understand it better.
 Let’s look at an official definition of save() and restore() Each context maintains a stack of [...]